Book review for Goddess in the Machine by Lora Beth Johnson

 There are enough irritations in this read that I sometimes thought I could only give it two stars, but in the end, because of a couple of interesting twists I decided I could give a three and tell other readers to give it a try and see for themselves.

 Some of the irritations: the entire time I was reading, I felt like I’d somehow missed the previous book from the series.
 But this was the first book!
-Maybe this was a reflection on the world building, that it wasn’t as strong as it needed to be—or maybe it was an artistic experiment to see if the writer could get away with a different approach.
+Maybe this was a reflection on the world building, that it wasn’t as strong as it needed to be—or maybe it was an artistic experiment to see if the writer could get away with a different approach and spend less time on setting and description.
 The dialect of the Holymythians was difficult to read and took a while, too long really, to adjust to.
 I couldn’t read when I was tired; it took too much concentration to comprehend the distorted English.
-Many words/nouns were written with an apostrophe at the beginning of the word, suggesting the first part of the word was left out.
+Also many words/nouns were written with an apostrophe at the beginning of the word, suggesting the first part of the word was left out.
 But I could never figure out what the missing parts were.
 The same prefix wouldn’t fit all the words.
-This slowed my reading and made me work harder than I’d like in a book.
+This slowed my reading and made me work harder than I’d like to in a book.
 The emotions the characters were supposed to experience weren’t supported by the circumstances.
 I didn’t see the development needed to make the feelings believable.
 The time passage was hard to follow.
 The story didn’t seem to fit in the time frame given.
 Too many people suddenly passed out or nearly did, and the physical reaction to wounds didn’t seem to match the reality of a given injury.
 And I could not “see” the settings.
 The descriptions were vague to me.
 This was also part of me feeling like I’d missed the prequel.
 No one character grabbed me and made me care much for them.
-The frustrations from the heroine never really getting a hold of her situation and making something productive happen, from the characters doing a lot of moving around and causing conflict but never accomplishing anything positive, from just a lot of chaos, made me almost stop reading a few times.
+My frustrations with the heroine for never really getting ahold of her situation and making something productive happen, with the characters doing a lot of moving around and causing conflict but never accomplishing anything positive, and my frustrations from just a lot of senseless chaos, made me almost stop reading a few times.
 But I really wanted to like it and write a nice review.